danielgindi/virtual-list-helper/README.md

 ## Example

 The default exported class is `VirtualListHelper`, which does all the magic.
+There is now also a Vue (v3) binding, in vue/VirtualList.vue.
 I really hope to put in an example here soon.
 PRs are welcome.

 ## Api